 The CCD camera captures surface pictures of the specimens, which are then inputted into the EHW Chip.
 A configuration word is chosen to mitigate the impact of inadequate lighting and noise.
 Preprocessing is conducted to improve the quality of pictures.
-The chip processes input pictures 'I' of resolution m x n by extracting the edges and replacing the original poor quality image with an output image 'O'.
+The chip processes input pictures 'T of resolution m x n by extracting the edges and replacing the original poor quality image with an output image 'O'.
 In the trials, the starting population size is fixed at 16.
 Each chromosome undergoes evolution with a crossover rate of 0.9 and a mutation rate of 0.01.
-Figure 7 displays the photographs that have been affected by noise, whereas Figure 8 exhibits the preprocessed images using the EHW technique.
-The two pictures shown in Figure 7 are the unprocessed images acquired via the use of a vision system.
+Figure 7 displays the photographs that have been affected by noise, whereas Figure 8 exhibits the preprocessed images achieved via the use of the EHW system.
+The two pictures seen in Figure 7 are the unprocessed photographs acquired using a vision system.
 The evolvable hardware chip unit improves the picture quality by 62.5%.
-The surface roughness values produced by the stylus method, considering the parameters feed, depth of cut (doc), and spindle speed, are shown in Table 2.
-Additionally, the surface finish values achieved utilising the evolvable hardware system on the milled surface are compared with other methods.
+The surface roughness values acquired using the stylus method, together with the parameters feed, depth of cut (doc), and spindle speed, are stated.
+The surface finish values achieved by employing the evolvable hardware system on the milled surface are compared with other ways and shown in Table 2.